yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 ## Different ways of launching a container

 In our previous `hello-world` example, `docker run` command not only implicitly fetched its image from DockerHub and but also launched a container on your host machine.
 What if you just want to download a docker image but not yet ready for running a container.
-No worries ! we've `docker pull ...` command for the same purpose.
+No worries! we've `docker pull ...` command for the same purpose.
 This time, we'll however  use a well-known bioinformatics container named, [fastqc](https://hub.docker.com/r/biocontainers/fastqc) which is a  quality control tool for raw sequence data coming from high throughput sequencing pipelines.

 To get started, let's pull *fastqc* image in the following way:

 ```bash
 docker pull biocontainers/fastqc:v0.11.9_cv7
 ```
-*Note*: if you don't provide tag (i.e., v0.11.9_cv6), docker deamon looks for `fastqc` image with tag "latest" which may or may not present in DockerHub.
+*Note*: if you don't provide tag (i.e., v0.11.9_cv6), docker daemon looks for `fastqc` image with tag "latest" which may or may not present in DockerHub.
 While image is being downloaded, look for all available tags for *fastqc* image of *biocontainers* repository in [DockerHub](https://hub.docker.com/).

 Here, the `docker pull ...` command fetches the *fastqc* image from the **Docker registry** and saves it locally in your system.
 It will not run (i.e., does not create any container from image) image yet.
 We will use *docker create and docker start* commands instead.